ofrsm10/object-tracking-robot-with-PID-control/README.md

 i used an Alphabot2 kit and a raspberry pi 3B+.

-There are two major components to this project: object detection (signs, and arrows)
+There are two major components to this project: object detection (signs, and arrows),
 PID controller for object tracking

 how the bot follow his path?